ansible/workshops/exercises/ansible_f5/4.0-explore-tower/README.md

 3. Under the `Demo Project` click the **SCM TYPE** drop down menu

-    Note that Git, Mercurial and Subversion are choices.
+    Note that Git, Mercurial and Subversion are some of the choices.
 Return the choice to Git so that the Project continues to function correctly.
 ![project link](images/project.png)

 ## Step 4: Examine the Ansible Tower Workshop Credential